-Both XLR and 1⁄4" TRS Inputs are wired in parallel and are actively balanced.
+The 1⁄4" and XLR Inputs are wired in parallel and are actively balanced.
 Each works equally well.
-Choose strictly from a required hardware point-of-view, there will be no performance trade-offs.
-The wiring convention adheres to American, British and International standards of pin 2 or tip being hot, pin 3 or ring being return, and pin 1 or sleeve being shield.
-Unbalanced operation involves using only pin 2 or tip as signal, and pin 1 or sleeve as shield or ground.
-It is not necessary to short any inputs to ground-it doesn't hurt, it's just not necessary.
+Choose strictly from a required hardware point-of-view.
+The XLR wiring convention adheres to American, British and International standards of pin 2 or tip being hot, pin 3 or ring being return, and pin 1 or sleeve being shield.
+It is not necessary to short any inputs to ground it doesn't hurt, it's just not necessary.
 Use pin 1, or the shell, for shield ground.
+Unbalanced operation involves using only pin 2 or tip as signal, and pin 1 or sleeve as shield and ground.